2002 Chevrolet Monte Carlo 400: Second practice

-Third and final practice
+Final practice

-The third and final practice session, sometimes referred to as Happy Hour, was held on Friday, September 6, at 6:15 PM EST, and lasted for 45 minutes.
+The final practice session was held on Friday, September 6, at 6:15 PM EST, and lasted for 45 minutes.
 Rusty Wallace of Penske Racing would set the fastest time in the session, with a lap of 21.590 and an average speed of 125.058 mph.

 During the session, Jeff Gordon would careen his car into the outside wall in Turn 2, causing substantial damage to his car and forcing Gordon to use a backup.
 The special Bugs Bunny scheme that was planned to run was instead replaced by Gordon's regular "Flames" scheme, with Gordon saying "We're going to go with the flames.
 [My firesuit] is about all that is left of Bugs for the day."